SA urged to join fight against abuse

 "There is evidence that victims reported cases of domestic violence to police or social workers, but their pleas for help fell on deaf ears or they were told to resolve the matter with their partners."

-Concerns about the attitude of South African men were also raised, and the committee emphasised the need to include them in the discussion about gender-based violence as part of the solution.
+attitude of South African men were also raised, and the committee emphasised the need to include them in the discussion about gender-based violence as part of the solution.

 "If we are to reduce the incidence and impact of violence against women and children, we need communities, organisations and individuals to join government in taking action," the committee said.